Escape-Technologies/docs/docs/05-vulnerabilities/information_disclosure/stack_traceback.md

 )}
 ````

-To learn more, you can read [Apollo's documentation on omitting stack traces](https://www.apollographql.com/docs/apollo-server/data/errors/#omitting-or-including-stacktrace).

-*Note: if you are working in a development or staging environment, error disclosure might happen on purpose.
+If you are working in a development or staging environment, error disclosure might happen on purpose.
 In that case, check if this is also the case in production by:
 - Using our cURL copy button to find the request that generated the stack trace.
 - Changing URL and authentication tokens to match your production environment.

-If the issue doesn't happen in production, you can safely ignore it.*

 </details>